Help with Bills for Farmhouses (part 1)

 Hello!
 Thank you for watching this brief segment to learn about help with utility bills.
 My name is Joel Haskard and I am with the Clean Energy Resource Teams (CERTs).
 This segment is a joint effort between the CERTS, the Minnesota Farmers Union, and the Citizens Utility Board of Minnesota.

 If you are struggling to keep up with your bills, the first step is to find out if you are eligible for a program called Energy Assistance.
 Energy Assistance is a federal program administered by the state and local providers.
 Eligibility is based on income and household size.
-Here is a table that shows the income guidelines for the 2020/2021 heating season.
+Here is a table that shows the income guidelines for the 2020-2021 heating season (for current income guidelines visit the Department of Commerce webpage).

 To apply, contact your local provider, typically a Community Action Partnership Agency.
 Your local provider can be identified by calling 1-800-657-3710.
 We recognize that calculating farm income is not always straightforward in terms of applying for these types of programs.
 Typically you can use your 1040 tax form.
 If that isn’t available, the Energy Assistance Program will ask you for your total gross farm income and then deduct 50 percent as expenses and use the remaining 50 percent to calculate income.
 Of note for those receiving COVID-related funding, the Energy Assistance Program does not count the Payment Protection Program (PPP) as income but does count the Coronavirus Food Assistance Program (CFAP) as income.
 However, if the farmer provides their 1040 to document their income, PPP and CFAP will not be a factor.